tenphi/numl-storybook/public/pages/guide/basics/base-syntax.md

 <nu-btn>Button</nu-btn>
 ```

 Pretty easy, isn't it?
-And **NuML** has dozens of elements with different defaults for various scenarios.
+And **Numl** has dozens of elements with different defaults for various scenarios.

 If you want to change a look of default button you can use style attributes as we did it with **nu-el** element above.